 Surface Coatings: The surface deposition of metallic or metallic oxide materials on a given substrate.
 These coatings tend to be durable, so a protective coverslip is not needed.

 TB: Triple-band filters have three passband and three rejection bands.

 Temperature Effects: The performance of an interference filter shifts with temperature changes due to the expansion and contraction of the coating materials.

-Transmission: The fraction of energy incident upon the filter at any particular wavelength that passes through the filter.
+Transmission: The percent of light that passes through a filter at a given wavelength.
 Expressed as either percent (95%) or a fraction of 1 (0.85).

-UV grade fused silica: Synthetic form of silicon dioxide made for SiCl₄, which transmits light over a very broad range of wavelengths from ~ 170 nm to 2.5 µm.
+UV grade fused silica: Silicon dioxide that transmits light over a very broad range of wavelengths from ~ 170 nm to 2.5 µm.
 UV grade fused silica has excellent thermal stability and is used as a UV to NIR material for many optical components.

 WB: Wide band filters combine rectangular band shapes with broad regions of transmission.